 Game Mode is a term coined by Microsoft for computer gamers.
-This mode helps users to use the most of the system resource for the game so that the gamer can get a much better user experience.
-To get rid of unwanted lagging, frame rate lacking, etc. this mode has been introduced in Windows 10 V1703 or Creators Update.
+This mode helps users to use most of the system resources for the game so that the gamer can get a much better user experience.
+To get rid of unwanted lagging, frame rate lacking, etc. this mode has been introduced in Windows 10 v1703.

 After enabling Game Mode, your computer will use most of the CPU and GPU power to play the game.
 Unwanted and non-priority background processes will be stopped automatically.
 Unwanted background processes include random anti-virus scans, etc. – unfortunately, there is no option for a user to stop or run a particular background process while having Game Mode enabled.

 Enable and use Game Mode in Windows 10

 To enable Game Mode in Windows 10, open the Settings Panel and go to the Gaming section.
 On the left-hand side, you will see the Game Mode option.
 Click on it and toggle the button to enable Game Mode right away.

 After enabling Game Mode from Settings Panel, you need to activate it in the individual game.
 For this, you have to enable Game Bar, which can be found on the same screen where you found Game Mode.
 Open the Game Bar section and enable the option called Record game clips, screenshots, and broadcast using Game Bar.

 Now open any game and press Win + G to show the Game bar.
 In the Game bar, you will find a settings gear icon.
 Click on it.

 Following that, you can will an option called Use Game Mode for this game under the General tab.
 You have to select the checkbox.

 The Game Mode will now be turned on for that particular game.

 If you want to disable Game Mode for any game, go to the same screen and uncheck the box.